-- A planning proposal was submitted to Hawkesbury City Council in January 2015. - An application for rezoning review was submitted to NSW Planning & Environment in September 2017, as the Council had not dealt with the proposal. - The objective of the planning proposal is to allow the land to be subdivided into large residential lots, which are sufficient in size to support sustainable housing within a rural village setting. - The intended outcome is to facilitate future development applications to subdivide the land into a maximum of 18 lots, with a minimum size of 4,000m2. - In October 2017, the draft Western City District Plan was released for comment by the Greater Sydney Commission. - The purpose of this addendum is review and comment on the matters contained within the draft Western City District Plan, as are relevant to the planning proposal. - It is concluded that the planning proposal is consistent with the draft Western City District Plan.
+- A planning proposal (in its current form) was submitted to Hawkesbury City Council in May 2017. - An application for rezoning review was submitted to NSW Planning & Environment in October 2017, as the Council had not dealt with the proposal. - The objective of the planning proposal is to allow the land to be subdivided into large residential lots, which are sufficient in size to support sustainable housing within a rural village setting. - The intended outcome is to facilitate a development application to subdivide the land into an estimated 41 lots, with a minimum size of 1,000m2, 2,000m2, 6,000m2 and 2ha - In October 2017, the draft Western City District Plan was released for comment by the Greater Sydney Commission. - The purpose of this addendum is review and comment on the matters contained within the draft Western City District Plan, as are relevant to the planning proposal. - It is concluded that the planning proposal is consistent with the draft Western City District Plan.